 Security and Inspection Systems.
 We design, manufacture and market security and inspection systems globally to end users under the "Rapiscan Systems" trade name.
-Rapiscan Systems products are used to inspect baggage, cargo, people, vehicles and other objects for weapons, explosives, drugs and other contraband.
+Rapiscan Systems products are used to inspect baggage, cargo, people, vehicles and other objects for weapons, explosives, drugs, radiation and other contraband.
 These systems are also used for the safe, accurate and efficient verification of cargo manifests for the purpose of assessing duties and monitoring the export and import of controlled materials.
-Rapiscan Systems products fall into four categories: baggage and parcel inspection, cargo and vehicle inspection, hold (checked) baggage screening and people screening.
+Rapiscan Systems products fall into five categories: baggage and parcel inspection, cargo and vehicle inspection, hold (checked) baggage screening, people screening and radiation detection systems.
 We also offer turnkey security screening services under the "S2" trade name, including the staffing and operation of security screening checkpoints.